canonical/charmed-kubeflow-documentation/docs/managed-kubeflow/faq.rst

 ----------------------

 If you encounter an issue with Azure marketplace listing and offer, or would like to know more details of the offered services, please `reach out to our sales department <https://ubuntu.com/managed>`_.

-If you encounter an issue while deploying the service, please refer to `Managed Kubeflow on Azure documentation <https://charmed-kubeflow.io/docs/managed-kubeflow-on-azure>`_.
+If you encounter an issue while deploying the service, please refer to :ref:`Managed Kubeflow on Azure documentation <index_managed_kubeflow>`.
 If your question or problem is not addressed there, get in touch with `support@canonical.com <mailto:support@canonical.com>`_.

 If you have already deployed your managed cluster on Azure, please raise any concern or issue by opening a ticket using `Canonical Support Portal <https://support-portal.canonical.com/>`_.

 ----------------